netcur10s/soc-lab/Readme.md

 Each exercise simulates real-world threat scenarios and is documented using SOC-style workflows — from initial alert through investigation and response.

-## 📋 About This Repo

-These exercises are designed to build practical SOC analyst skills including log analysis, threat detection, alert triage, and incident documentation.
-Write-ups are structured to mirror how findings would be communicated in a professional SOC environment.

 ## 📂 Exercises

 | Exercise | Scenario | Tools Used | Difficulty |